RushikeshD1/TASK_SCHEDULE/README.md

-# Express App with EJS, MongoDB, Cron Jobs, and Nodemailer
+# Task Scheduler App with Express App with EJS, MongoDB, Cron Jobs, and Nodemailer

 This is a simple Express.js application that uses EJS as the templating engine, connects to a MongoDB database using Mongoose, schedules tasks with `node-cron`, and sends emails using **Nodemailer**.
 The application serves dynamic content, handles user routes, and connects to a MongoDB database for persistent storage.